davnistor/LabForOffensiveAttack/README.md

 * refactor code after implemented previous steps (to work for multiple pairs of victims for example)

 ## next next steps
-* dns poisoning
+* see why dns spoof does not work as it should
-* use ssl strip module also for dns poisoning
+* make ssl strip

-## main idea, arp || dns poisoning places us in the middle, thus ssl stripping becomes possible
+## main idea, arp poisoning places us in the middle, thus dns spoofing and ssl stripping becomes possible